Go back to normal view

 You don't normally* have to buy any music.
 Our Librarian checks what people want for the coming term and orders music either to buy or to hire.
-You can let him know in advance from the website.
+You can let him know in advance from this website.
 Some people prefer to buy their own copies as then they can write on them as they wish and not worry.
-Others prefer to hire their music which we get from one of several music libraries around the country, and hand it back after the concert.
+(Buying via a choir order means we can often get them on discount and so also helps to put money into choir funds) Others prefer to hire their music which we get from one of several music libraries around the country, and hand it back after the concert.

-Occasionally a stock of music comes to the choir from a present or past member who needs to do a clear-out.
+Occasionally a stock of music comes to the choir from a choral singer who needs to do a clear-out.
 This music is usually offered in return for a donation to choir funds.
 This can be a useful, though unreliable, means to acquire copies of works that are likely to be sung frequently.
 Some charity shops also have sheet music sections that are worth exploring.